Lake Tahoe prepares for emergency as wildfire threatens

 SOUTH LAKE TAHOE, Calif.
-(AP) — Some 14,000 firefighters facing changing weather conditions battled more than a dozen large wildfires across California on Friday, including a growing blaze that was slowly pushing toward the Lake Tahoe resort region.
+(AP) — Some 14,000 firefighters facing changing weather conditions battled more than a dozen large wildfires across California, including a growing blaze that was slowly pushing toward the Lake Tahoe resort region.

 Winds and temperatures were expected to pick up in coming days while humidity drops, adding to the challenges endured by crews working in rugged terrain.